 During the Space School week, staff and mentors assess the pupils on the basis of their performance on the allocated tasks and activities, their skills both as a team leader and a team player, and their general attitude, and 40 are then invited to attend a selection workshop.
-Following a rigorous assessment process 10 pupils are then chosen to go on a week long Learning Journey in October to Houston, Texas, where the pupils are able to visit NASA’s Johnson Space Center.10 pupils are chosen from the Space School week in June to go on a once in a lifetime trip to visit NASA in Houston.
+Following a rigorous assessment process 10 pupils are then chosen to go on a week long Learning Journey in October to Houston, Texas.10 pupils are chosen from the Space School week in June to go on a once in a lifetime trip to visit NASA in Houston.

 The Learning Journey is a once in a lifetime opportunity for the selected pupils.
 During their visit to NASA they are able to visit Rocket Park to see the Saturn V Rocket – the most powerful rocket ever built and operated.
 On the VIP tour pupils can often visit the Mission Control Center.
 The 2015 cohort were lucky enough to see the astronauts on board the International Space Station preparing for a phone call from US President Barack Obama, before then being given special access to the Apollo Mission Control Center to sit in the Flight Director’s chair.